svsticky/constipated-koala/INSTALLING.md

 ### Linux
 Congratulations, you have access to a superior operating system.

 Ruby is a language and requires an environment.
 We are installing that with the help of rbenv and its [tutorial](https://github.com/rbenv/rbenv#basic-github-checkout).
-Add the end of this specific chapter they are telling about [ruby-build](https://github.com/rbenv/ruby-build#installing-as-an-rbenv-plugin-recommended) which makes your life a lot easier by adding commands to install new versions.
+At the end of this specific chapter they are telling about [ruby-build](https://github.com/rbenv/ruby-build#installing-as-an-rbenv-plugin-recommended) which makes your life a lot easier by adding commands to install new versions.
 We'll do that a little bit later on.

 Now we have installed ruby on your system, we have to chose which version we will be using.
-Currently that is `2.3.0`, but we should update regularly.
+Currently that is `2.4.1`, but we should update regularly.
 Updating requires you to check if everything is still working properly, obviously.

 ```shell
 # list all available versions: